 A blog full of information on the use of Neuro-Linguistic Programming (known commonly as NLP) in therapy, coaching, sales, marketing, relationships, and everyday life

 There are so many people who either want to be a coach or are already a coach.
-We are living in a world where people are stressed out and burned out by constant current negativity, past experience, and anxiety about the future.
+We are living in a world where people are stressed out and burned out by constant current negativity, past experience, and anxiety about the future, and they're seeking guidance and direction through coaching.

 Many people try to claim to be a coach without any kind of training or certification.
 There are even some people out there who claim that certification is just "a piece of paper."